Green Globes Multifamily for Existing Buildings Protocol

 These attributes make Green Globes the first choice for multifamily existing buildings.
 By engaging with Green Globes and reading through the question set in this manual, you will discover new ways to adopt green building best practices in your multifamily project.

-To be certified through Green Globes Multifamily for Existing Buildings, projects must achieve all Minimum Requirements for either Energy or Water.
-In addition, projects must also achieve a minimum 35% total score out of all applicable points in the Green Globes Multifamily program.
-Minimum Requirements are required to be eligible for the program but are separate from the criteria used in the assessment.
-Points are awarded for criteria within the survey, not for meeting the minimum requirements.
+Projects must achieve all Minimum Requirements for either Energy or Water.
+In addition, projects must also achieve a minimum of 35% of the applicable points in the Green Globes Multifamily EB protocol.
+Minimum Requirements must be met to be eligible for the program but are separate from the criteria in the assessment.
+Points are awarded for criteria within the Green Globes questionnaire, not for meeting the minimum requirements.

 Demonstrate 15% or greater energy consumption savings over respective established baseline and meet all three (3) Energy Minimum Requirements.